Pupils and Parents Privacy Notice (24/9/21)

 - to assess the quality of our services

-Any personal data that we process about our pupils and parents is done so in accordance with Article 6 and Article 9 of GDPR:
+Any personal data that we process about our pupils and parents is done so in accordance with Article 6 and Article 9 of the UK GDPR.

-Our legal basis for processing your personal data, in line with Article 6(1)(c) include:
+Our legal basis for processing your personal data, in line with Article 6(1)(c) (legal obligation) includes (but not necessarily limited to):

 - Education and Adoption Act 2016